We've compiled a list of marketing tips for architects that actually make the phone ring; all you need is a bit of practice and a lot of patience.

 Sure, you might get inquiries, but many of those will be inedible mud eels that have unrealistic expectations and can’t work out why you are more expensive than a draftsman buddy of theirs who has already quoted a low fee.

-Everyone who has a big goal, like building a beautifully designed, sustainable house or a commercially attractive industrial building, has a series of known problems and obstacles to overcome to reach their destination.
+Everyone who has a big goal, such as building a beautifully designed, sustainable home or a commercially attractive industrial building, has a series of known problems and obstacles to overcome to reach their destination.

 If we offer to solve any of the many known obstacles, then our fish will swim towards our bait.